 MU120f Exploring Music and Gender Explores the rich intersection between music and gender, providing students with an introduction to seminal topics in the field.
 Students will hone their listening skills and develop the necessary vocabulary with which to analyze, discuss, and write intelligently about music.
 They will explore a range of scholarly approaches to analyzing music and gender and learn to write essays of varying lengths and styles.
 Students will also be walked through the steps of writing a research paper, from navigating online resources to crafting solid arguments, writing persuasively, and organizing a coherent essay.Four credit hours.A, W1.
 Zelensky

-MU181f Music Theory I The first course in a sequence exploring the language of music.
-Just as learning a foreign language involves mastering a variety of skills (listening, speaking, reading, and writing), becoming conversant in music requires the ability to hear, notate, analyze, compose, and perform.
-Assures that students are fluent in the elements and structure of music, including intervals, scales, triads, seventh chords, species counterpoint, all diatonic harmonies, four-part and keyboard-style writing.
-Introduction to composing in a variety of styles and to ear training and sight singing.
+MU181f Music Theory I The first in a sequence exploring the language and composition of Western tonal music.
+Just as learning a foreign language involves mastering a variety of skills, becoming musically conversant requires the ability to hear, notate, analyze, compose, and perform.
+Assures that students are fluent in the elements and structure of music, including intervals, scales, triads, seventh chords, basic counterpoint, harmony, and keyboard-style writing.
+Students compose in a variety of styles and study ear training and sight singing.
+Concludes with a public recital of student works.
 Primarily for students with some prior musical training (see also Music 153 and 154).Four credit hours.A.
-Hallstrom, Nuss
+Hallstrom, Nuss, Saunders

 MU182s Music Theory II A continuation of Music Theory I that further refines students' command of diatonic harmony and counterpoint and introduces modulation and other important aspects of chromatic harmony.
 Includes regular work in ear training, studies of musical form, and several composition projects.
+Concludes with a public recital of student works.
 Primarily for music majors and others with prior training in music.Prerequisite:Music 181.Four credit hours.
 Nuss

 MU191fjs Music Lessons: Credit Instruction in voice and instruments for qualified students.
 Regular offerings include violin, viola, violoncello, piano, voice, flute, guitar (classical, American traditional, and jazz), selected brass and woodwind instruments, and African drums.
 The student's performance in the course will be evaluated by faculty jury at the end of the semester.
 For additional information concerning fees, scheduling, and related matters, see the Music Department secretary.
 May be repeated for additional credit.Prerequisite:Music 153, 154, or 181 (may be taken concurrently).One or two credit hours.
 Faculty